jlacar/aoc2015/README-Day18.md

 Notice, too, that the arrangement of the extracted functions follow what Kent Beck refers to in his "_Tidy First?_" book as the "reading order", with the assumption that you read from top to bottom.

 As much as possible, I like to put private methods as close as I can to the place where they are first referenced as I read the code from top to bottom.
 When done consistently, using proximity and reading/encounter order can make it much easier to see how parts of the code are related to each other.

+## Sometimes a little judicious hard-coding is better

+As mentioned earlier, my first approach to counting how many neighboring lights were on was to use an `IntRange` and nested loops.

+    private fun Grid.litAround(row: Int, col: Int): Int {
+        val offsets = -1..1
+        return offsets.sumOf { rowOffset ->
+            val r = row + rowOffset
+            offsets.count { colOffset ->
+                val c = col + colOffset
+                if (isValidNeighbor(r, c, row, col))
+                    this[r][c]
+                else
+                    false
+            }
+        }
+    }

+    private fun Grid.isValidNeighbor(
+        r: Int,
+        c: Int,
+        row: Int,
+        col: Int
+    ) = r in this.indices && c in this[row].indices && (r != row || c != col)

+The first thing that struck me smelly about this code was, of course, that it was difficult to scan and quickly understand.
+The friction in `Grid.litAround()` comes mostly from everything after the line with `return` on it.
+Scanning it, `sumOf`, `count`, and `isValidNeighbor()` are what stand out to me, but it's hard to sift through all the rests to get a clear idea of the story.

+One way to reduce the noise in code is to eliminate temporary variables, of which there are two: `r` and `c`, whose names only hint at their relationships with `row`/`rowOffset` and `col`/`colOffset`, respectively.
+Not very good names, I admit.

+The hint that I could eliminate them comes from how they're passed to `isValidNeighbor()` along with `row` and `col`, which are part of their respective values.
+I tried this:

+    private fun Grid.litAround(row: Int, col: Int): Int {
+        val offsets = -1..1
+        return offsets.sumOf { rowOffset ->
+            offsets.count { colOffset ->
+                if (isValidNeighbor(row + rowOffset, col + colOffset, row, col))
+                    this[row + rowOffset][col + colOffset]
+                else
+                    false
+                }
+            }
+        }

+This only moved the noise into the inner loop, tidying up the outer loop a little bit.
+It still didn't make the code clear enough but now I could see a way to reveal intent by extracting the `if-else` expression.

+    private fun Grid.litAround(row: Int, col: Int): Int {
+        val offsets = -1..1
+        return offsets.sumOf { rowOffset ->
+            offsets.count { colOffset ->
+                isLightOnAt(row, rowOffset, col, colOffset)
+            }
+        }

+    private fun isLightOnAt(row: Int, rowOffset: Int, col: Int, colOffset: Int) = if (isValidNeighbor(row + rowOffset, col + colOffset, row, col) this[row + rowOffset][col + colOffset]
+        else
+            false

+The long parameter list and the redundancy of the values of those parameters was really starting to bother me.
+However, it also occurred to me that there were really only eight pairs of offsets.
+It might be easier if I just kind of hard-coded those offset pairs instead of using two loops to iterate through the offset permutations.
+So here's what I got:

+    private val offsets = listOf(
+        Pair(-1, -1), Pair(-1, 0), Pair(-1, 1),
+        Pair( 0, -1),              Pair( 0, 1),
+        Pair( 1, -1), Pair( 1, 0), Pair( 1, 1)
+    )

+    private fun Grid.litNeighborsOf(row: Int, col: Int): Int = offsets.count { (rOffset, cOffset) ->
+            isLightOnAt(row + rOffset, col + cOffset)
+        }

+With some creative formatting and the flexibility of IntelliJ IDEA to go with custom formatting, and some shifting in the perspective of the names, this reads so much better now.

+This also simplifies the check I need to make to ensure I'm accessing a valid grid element.

+    private fun Grid.isLightOnAt(row: Int, col: Int) = if (isOnGrid(row, col)) this[row][col] else false

+    private fun Grid.isOnGrid(row: Int, col: Int) = row in this.indices && col in this[row].indices

 ## Function parameters and parameter defaults